 The way I originally learned how to make ciabatta was with a poolish or a biga preferment that I’d start the night before baking.
 That is the real traditional way of making it.
+In fact, according to Carol Fields in her book “The Italian Baker,” many Italian bakers keep a biga on hand and use it much like a sourdough starter, breaking off pieces as needed.
 But this afternoon, knowing that I was going to be preparing spaghetti and meatballs for dinner, I wanted to have some Italian-style bread to accompany the meal.
 I mean… How could I not have bread with Italian food?!

 So I decided to make a real quick version of ciabatta that I’d make with basic ingredients and just use regular, old commercial yeast for rising the dough.
 This recipe is absolutely simple and straight-forward, and not only that, produces an incredible bread with a crunchy crust and light, fluffy interior.
 It’s also probably one of the only recipes where I will use nothing but all-purpose flour.
 The best part is that it’ll take less than an hour-and-a-half to make this bread!